folke/lazy.nvim/README.md

 If your plugin needs a build step, you can create a file `build.lua` or `build/init.lua` in the root of your repo.
 This file will be loaded when the plugin is installed or updated.

-This makes it easier for users, so they no longer need to specify a `build` command.
+This makes it easier for users, as they no longer need to specify a `build` command.

 ## 📦 Other Neovim Plugin Managers in Lua